alberto-lazari/computer-science/advanced-topics-pl/presentation/script.md

 # Markup languages current state
 - TeX and LaTeX as main typesetting environment of the last 40+ years
-- Markdown as an easy an (too) simple alternative.
+- Markdown as an easy and (too) simple alternative.
 Mainly intuitive and lightweight syntax (also not GBs of installation)
 - Typst as a typesetting language at its core, but also a simple markup language on the surface

 ## Typst syntax modes